CalebQ42/squashfs/README.md

 ## Limitations

-This library is pure Go (including external libraries) which can cause some issues, which are listed below.
-Right now this library is also not feature complete, so check out the TODO list above for what I'm still planning on adding.

-* No LZO compression.
-This is purely due to a lack of a good LZO pure golang library.
-If one is made, it would be a simple job to add it in.
-* GZIP Compression
-  * Strategies might or might not work.
-  * Custom window sizes might or might not work.
-* XZ Compression
-  * LZMA executable filters are NOT supported.
 * No Xattr parsing.
 This is simply because I haven't done any research on it and how to apply these in a pure go way.

 ## Performance